gorgitko/molminer/README.md

 - [OPSIN][3].
 Just download it and:
   - Put OPSIN JAR file to directory accesible from `PATH` and rename it to `opsin.jar`.
   - Also put there [this bash script](https://github.com/gorgitko/molminer/blob/master/scripts/opsin).
 It's used for running OPSIN.
 All arguments are forwarded to OPSIN CLI.
 - [GraphicsMagick][4].
-OSRA needs it for compilation, but it's binary is also directly used by MolMiner.
+OSRA needs it for compilation, but its binary is also directly used by MolMiner.
 Compile it with as many supported image formats as possible ([dependencies](http://wiki.octave.org/GraphicsMagick#Main_dependencies)).
 - [Tesseract][5].
-OSRA needs it for compilation, but it's binary is also directly used by MolMiner.
+OSRA needs it for compilation, but its binary is also directly used by MolMiner.
 Use version 4 and up.
   - Tesseract needs language data files.
 Download them [here](https://github.com/tesseract-ocr/tessdata), put them to some directory and this directory to `TESSDATA_PREFIX` environmental variable.
 - [poppler-utils](https://en.wikipedia.org/wiki/Poppler_(software)#poppler-utils).
 Utils for PDF files built on top of [Poppler](https://poppler.freedesktop.org/) library.
   - Ubuntu (or any OS with `apt` packaging): `$ sudo apt-get install poppler-utils`